Alessandro Genovesi

 Alessandro Genovesi (born 10 January 1973) is an Italian director, screenwriter, playwright and actor.

 Life and career

 Born in Milan, Genovesi started his professional career on stage, first as an actor and later as a playwright and a director.
-He had his breakout in 2007, with the play Happy Family he wrote and directed; the play won several awards, and in 2010 it was adapted in a film with the same title directed by Gabriele Salvatores in which Genovesi served as a screenwriter and an assistant director.
+He had his breakout in 2007, with the play Happy Family he wrote and directed; the play won several awards, and in 2010 it was adapted in a film of the same title directed by Gabriele Salvatores in which Genovesi served as a screenwriter and assistant director.

 Genovesi made his directorial film debut in 2011 with The Worst Week of My Life, which was a box office success and led to a sequel, still directed by Genovesi.